 Fiduciary Services, Inc. (FSI) typically enters in to a contract with a company or trust (Company) to act as an independent fiduciary to the Company’s Employee Stock Ownership Plan and Trust (ESOP).
 The purpose of the engagement is clearly stated and typically in the case of an ESOP formation, is to make a determination of what action the ESOP should take relating to the proposed sale of stock of the company by an owner/officer to the Trust.

 In addition, the independent fiduciary is authorized to take whatever other actions are necessary or appropriate regarding the voting of shares of the Company stock by the Trustee.
 Below is a summary of a typical process undertaken by FSI to review the relevant material, address the issues and relate actions taken in light of conclusions reached.

 The due diligence undertaken involves reviewing the Company financials, history, and projections, a review of the report submitted by the independent valuation agent and an examination of the relevant documents prepared for the transaction.
 There are usually also interviews conducted with Company executives and employees that include the internal and independent Board Members.
 On site and phone interviews are held to gain insight into the history, current standing and potential for future growth as well as threats and prospects to the Company.
 Interviews are also held with the various consultants and advisers to the Company.
 FSI may attend certain meetings of the Board of Directors of the Company that are held once the engagement begins.

 A sample of some typical relevant documents to be examined relating to the issues presented include those set out below:

-- ESOP plan, trust agreement and related documents
+- ESOP plan, trust agreement and related document

 - Documents relating to the proposed ESOP loan and Company borrowing.